merely-useful/py-rse/index.md

 The last thirty years have shown that this restriction isn't necessary: many projects have survived and thrived without this safeguard.
-We therefore recommend that projects choose the MIT license, it places the fewest restrictions on future action.
+We therefore recommend that projects choose the MIT license, as it places the fewest restrictions on future action.

 ```bash
 $ cat LICENSE.md